 The fake sites are easy to spot.
 They are usually a direct rip off of this site’s content however the products are all different.
 They also claim that they have been around longer than us by claiming to be in business for 15 years when in truth they just fired up their copycat website(s) within the last few weeks or days.
 They seem to forget that anyone can check the “whois information” (background) on any domain name or product website and see that they are lying about themselves, their experience and the number of clients.

 While we do not have any issues with new websites coming into the mix offering real unbiased reviews, we do not appreciate the ones who only give biased reviews and fake testimonials and actually own the products they review!

-You will not find any of those brands listed in a positive light on any other website except for the websites that are OWNED by the manufacturer of those products!
+You will not find any of the brands above listed in a positive light on any other website except for the websites that are OWNED by the manufacturer of those products!

 Bogus Brands / Biased Review Sites